TAbdiukov/CCSP-Mnemonics/README.md

 *(Rough unofficial order)*

-1) First, eDiscover your data
+1) First, eDiscover your data.
-2) Prioritize and categorize – thus label the data
+2) Prioritize and categorize – thus label the data.
 3) After labeling, tag the data.
-	* For CCSP: Tags for DLP; Labels for classification (Tags explain the data, labels show sensitivity)
+	* For CCSP: Tags for DLP; Labels for classification.
+(Tags explain the data, labels show sensitivity)
-4) After the data is tagged, set up DLP policies
+4) After the data is tagged, set up DLP policies.
-5) Deploy DLP
+5) Deploy DLP.
-6) Let DLP train on data (you can help, but for CCSP: DLP will work fine on its own)
+6) Let DLP train on data. (you can help, but for CCSP: DLP will work fine on its own)

 ### Data **DE**classification